 Information on purchasing a ticket please visit the QPR website.

-To book tickets please call the Box Office on 08444 777 007, or if you would like any further information on facilities, please e-mail Jade Strong - firstname.lastname@example.org.
+To book tickets please call the Box Office on 08444 777 007, or if you would like any further information on facilities, please e-mail Jordan Hayes – email@example.com

 Spectator Viewing areas

 Home supporters have 21 spaces for wheelchair users available to them in East and West Paddocks and Ellerslie Road stand.
-3 spaces for wheelchair users can be found in the home section for away supporters in the Ellerslie Road stand.
+3 spaces for wheelchair users can be found in the home section for away supporters in the West Paddock stand.
 Pitchside positions give partial cover with PA seats elevated behind.
 It can be difficult to see nearside corner flag/side of pitch.
-There are 6 spaces for ambulant disabled supporters, available in Ellerslie Road stand available on a match by match basis and on first come first served basis.
-Please note that currently all away fans apart from wheelchair users are housed in an upper level stand, access by staircase only No lift access).
+There are spaces for ambulant disabled supporters, throughout the stadium except in our Platinum areas.
+These are available on a match by match basis and on first come first served basis.
+Please note that currently all away fans apart from wheelchair users are located in an upper level stand, access by staircase only with no lift access available.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.